kyramanlove/tswdportfolio/kmanlovefinalptII.md

 6. Is there anything else you would've liked to learn?

 ### Interviewees
 I interviewed a mix of casual music fans and aspiring music professionals to capture both your average listener and your insider with industry expertise.
+Some of them are heavy streamers, others still purchase vinyls.

 ### Changes and Quotes
 In general, everyone found the story clear and logical to understand!
 Feedback mainly pertained to ways to make the visualizations clearer, since the story and topic came across really well.
+Below I have listed some quotes, and some actionable steps from those quotes.

 * "I had a hard time with the Apple and Spotify increase because I wasn't sure which was which between the blue and green lines." *Actionable Rec: Label lines.*
 * "I loved the first chart where I could interact with the data." *Actionable Rec: When recreating the RIAA chart, allow for lots of user interaction still.*